-On top of their numerous day-to-day responsibilities, business owners must consistently make sure to remain in compliance with federal, state, and local regulations.
+On top of their numerous day-to-day responsibilities, business owners must consistently comply with federal, state, and local regulations.
 These legal requirements affect all businesses and can quickly become one of the most stressful aspects of entrepreneurship.
-But you cannot open or continue running your business without fulfilling the necessary regulations, which include the tax code, licenses and permits, employment laws, and many more.
+But you cannot open or continue running your business without fulfilling the necessary regulations, including the tax code, licenses and permits, employment laws, and many more.

 Some businesses have to follow many regulations, while others only have a few to worry about.
 Members of both groups unknowingly fall out of compliance all the time, mainly because it’s up to you to find out which regulations apply to your industry.
 You have to know where to look and what kind of regulations to look for when consulting government resources.
 Many entrepreneurs don’t bother thinking about their business model or general strategy until they’ve sorted out all regulatory requirements.

-This process becomes infinitely more manageable; however, when you go through the major types of regulations one by one.
+This process becomes infinitely more manageable; however, you go through the major types of regulations one by one.
 Even if multiple categories impact your business, you’ll probably have to devote significant time to two or three at most.
 It might help to think of fulfilling regulations as the first real test of your patience as an entrepreneur.
 In this guide, we’ll explain the basic regulations, the kind of businesses they affect, and which resources to consult for more information.

 - What Are The Government Regulations For Small Businesses?